Gold Doping with Notorious Elements, Rhenium and Tungsten – Seriously Counterfeiting in the Marketplace

 Recycled gold containing rhenium presents a challenge for refiners.
 Careful visual inspection, coupled with XRF analysis using high-resolution detectors and FP algorithms, is essential for accurate rhenium detection.
 Refiners should also consider the trade-off between detection sensitivity and processing efficiency when choosing a collimator size.

-By implementing these strategies, refiners can effectively identify rhenium in recycled gold, minimize losses, and ensure accurate material valuation.
+By implementing these strategies, refiners can effectively identify rhenium in recycled gold, minimize losses, and ensure accurate material valuation using a reliable gold purity analyzer.